 Sunscreen or Spray

 Don’t forget to grab sunscreen with you, and don’t forget to apply it every morning.
 With the winds, it’s easy to skip the sunscreen and you just might regret this later.
 This package* should be enough for the whole cruise for the whole family.

 Pack a Laundry Bag With You

 Throw your dirties in a separate bag.
 Isn’t this one so adorable?

 Grab a Good Camera

 Isn’t that what cruising is about?
 You want to remember all of the beautiful moments when you are on-board or on an exotic island.
 Don’t forget to grab your camera with you on your next cruise vacation.
-I used a Canon 70D* but it might be too much if you don’t take pictures as often..
-Instead, you could get a cheaper model* that will last you many more vacations to come.
+You can get a cheaper model that will last you many more vacations to come.

 Another great option is getting an action camera like a GoPro if you are planning to go zip-lining or snorkeling in one of the islands.
-You can get some really great underwater shots with these.
+You can get some really great underwater shots with it.
 I was really surprised when I found out that some other action cameras like this one have such high customer ratings for a low price.

 Cruise Travel Packing Checklist

 Now that you have all of the essentials, it is time to start packing!
 Use this cruise packing list as a starter and modify it for your personal tastes.
 You may not need everything on this list, but you should consider all of them!

 Travel Documents and Paperwork Packing List